 The grilled kingfish with french beans and salad leaves is on the specials board on the day we dined here.
-The generous piece of kingfish fillet is perfectly seared on the outside and its delectable daikon and wasabi mash worked beautifully with the vegetables and remnant sauce from the pan.
+The generous piece of kingfish fillet is nicely seared on the outside and its delectable daikon and wasabi mash worked beautifully with the vegetables and remnant sauce from the pan.

 No. 6: Wagyu sirlion steak

 I am a little suspicious when a wagyu sirloin steak appears on the menu for a mere $22.

 When ordering steak in cheap Asian joints, I always wait to see if the wait person would ask how I like my steak done.
 If they don’t ask this question, it is a clue the steak is stock standard and I have in most cases been disappointed with the result.
 Tonight, our waitress does not even bother asking and I am very tempted to cancel my order.
 However, curiosity beckons me to try this dish seeing the restaurant is so crowded but I now considerably lower my expectations of a great steak.

 As it turns out, the steak is quite average and I wonder if it is even wagyu as it is so-called on the menu.
 Neither the best nor the worst, it is nevertheless quite tasty if you ask for some salt and pepper (freshly cracked black pepper I am hoping).